 500 Pesos (earlier design)

 The face of Ignacio Zaragoza, a general who played an important role in the 5 de mayo battle in Puebla, adorned the front of the previous design of the Mexican five hundred peso bill.
 On the back, you'll see the Cathedral of Puebla.
 You may still come across some of these in circulation, but the other design (with Frida and Diego) is much more common.
-Five hundred peso notes, like the one thousand peso notes, may also be difficult to change, especially with street and market vendors, so try to make change at your hotel or in a bank if possible.
+Five hundred peso notes, like the 1,000 peso notes, may also be difficult to change, especially with street and market vendors, so try to make change at your hotel or in a bank if possible.

 The woman depicted on the Mexican two hundred peso bill is Sor Juana Ines de la Cruz, also known as Juana de Asbaje.
-She was a writer, poet and nun who lived during Mexico's colonial period, from around 1648 to 1695.Continue to 5 of 7 below.
+She was a writer, poet, and nun who lived during Mexico's colonial period, from around 1648 to 1695.

-A ruler from the Prehispanic period, the poet-king of Texcoco, Nezahualcoyotl, is depicted on the one hundred peso bill.
+A ruler from the Prehispanic period, the poet-king of Texcoco, Nezahualcoyotl, is depicted on the 100 peso bill.
 A commemorative one hundred peso note was issued in 2017 and celebrates the centennial of its constitution.
 The main image on the face of the commemorative bill shows Venustiano Carranza, Mexico’s president at the time, next to the chairman of Congress, Luis Manuel Rojas, being sworn in before the Constituent Assembly after amending the Constitution.

 Jose Maria Morelos was a priest and a talented field marshal who fought in Mexico's War of Independence.
 He is depicted on the Mexican fifty peso bill.
 This fifty peso bill which is printed on polymer was introduced in 2006.
 These plastic bills cost more to produce but are designed to last longer than paper money.
 At least you don't have to worry if they go through the laundry!

 The Mexican twenty peso bill is blue and shows great statesman Benito Juarez on the face.
 Juarez, the only full-blooded native person to hold the presidency, is considered one of the country's great leaders, and sometimes referred to as Mexico's Abraham Lincoln.
 The polymer plastic version of this bill was introduced in 2007.
-It has a clear plastic window molded into the polymer substrata which you should not be able to separate from the note with your fingernail.
+It has a clear plastic window molded into the polymer substrate which you should not be able to separate from the note with your fingernail.
 There is a holographic design printed into the window.